lunitaire/hello-world/Learning.md

 #### Book Queue: Profession related books that are currently in my reading queue
 * *The Phoenix Project*, written by Gene Kim, Kevin Behr, George Spafford
-   Currently at 78%.
-I am really enjoying it so far.
+   Finished.
+Currently reading through the Resource Guide at the end.
 * *The Effective Enginner*, written by Edmond Lau
    Recently started.
 This had great reviews on Amazon.
 * *Site Reliabiliity Engineering*, edited by Beyer, Jones, Petoff, and Murphy